 IFRS 17 Insurance Contracts was approved for adoption by all members of the UK Endorsement Board on 16 May 2022.

 A link to the Adoption Statement and text of UK-adopted IFRS 17 can be found here.

 The effective date of UK-adopted IFRS 17 is 1 January 2023.
 The UKEB will carry out a review of the impact of the adoption of the standard and a report setting out the conclusions of this review will be published by the UKEB by 1 January 2028.

 Contact us at firstname.lastname@example.org

-Aimed primarily at users of accounts, the webinar featured a presentation by IASB Board member Nick Anderson on how IFRS 17 works and some key improvements it introduces.
-It also included initial views from equity analyst and ratings agency perspectives on how the standard could impact their analysis of insurance business.
+In March 2021 the UK Endorsement Board secretariat held a webinar on the UK endorsement of IFRS 17.
+The event was aimed primarily at users of accounts and featured a presentation by IASB Board member Nick Anderson on key features of IFRS 17.
+It also included initial views from equity analyst and rating agency perspectives on how the standard could impact their analysis of insurance businesses.

 A recording of the webinar is available here.

 In May 2020 the UK Endorsement Board secretariat held a webinar on IFRS 17 for stakeholders which featured a presentation by IASB Board member Darrel Scott.